jorluiseptor/grav-plugin-composition/README.md

 The **News** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav) for Flex Object based blogging.

 > At the moment this is an very early stage with a bunch of open [Todos](#to-do).
 Also the PHP code could be significantly optimised by someone with experience.
-Please let me know if have ideas, via GitHub issue, Mastodon or at the grav discord serer.
+Please let me know if have ideas, via GitHub issue, Mastodon or at the grav discord sevrer.

 If you have a lot of news/blog posts, the default way to manage these in grav (as a dumpster of subpages) can become a bit confusing and tiresome.
 Flex Objects open up some improvements, since it's organized more like a database.